 As a Soldiers, you often train for the physical, tactical and technical elements of a performance but may neglect to train your mind to help you execute at the highest level.
 High performers execute consistently and perform to their full potential.
 Distractions like the weather, external pressure or self-doubt, or not feeling “in the zone” are common barriers to performing your best.

 R2 Performance Centers offer a variety of training to help you perform consistently and to your full potential regardless of circumstances.
+Offerings include:

-Mindfulness is a mental training technique focused on learning how to stay in the present moment, notice thoughts and emotions, and accept them as they are without judgment.
-Instead of judging an emotion like anxiety as "bad" and trying to change it, notice the emotion, accept it and redirect your attention to the moment.
+Mindfulness is a mental training technique focused on staying in the present moment, noticing thoughts and emotions and accepting them without judgment.
+Instead of judging an emotion, such as anxiety, as "bad" and trying to change it, notice the emotion, accept it and redirect your attention to the moment.

 Mental Skills Foundation

-Your belief about your ability to grow and improve can either set you up to reach your full potential or cause you to plateau early.
-You can learn to identify how your beliefs may be holding you back and how to get your thoughts to start working for you, rather than against you.
+Your belief about your ability to improve can either help you reach your full potential or cause you to plateau.
+You can learn to identify how your beliefs hold you back and how to get your beliefs to work for you rather than against you.

-Having the right mindset and tools is critical to excel as a student (whether you are in AIT, pursuing a college degree, in a medical course, or preparing for EFMB).
-Learning content and excelling in a course has a lot to do with the study skills you have learned over time.
-APT can teach you how to memorize material, remember what you read, increase test performance, streamline your note-taking, and generally work smarter not harder.LEARN MORE AT YOUR NEAREST R2PC
+As a student, you need the right mindset and tools to excel, whether you are in AIT or pursuing a college degree, taking a medical course or preparing for EFMB.
+Learning a subject and excelling in a course has a lot to do with your study skills.
+APT teaches how to memorize material, remember what you read, increase test performance, streamline your note-taking and work smarter not harder.LEARN MORE AT YOUR NEAREST R2PC